 Decon Processed Water (DPW) will be used to flush the Sediment Transfer Pump and lines, source tanks, SRST bottom nozzle, discharge lines and Solids Handling Pumps.
-For pump specifications, reference Table 3.
-Existing sandpiper diaphragm pumps (DPW-P-IA&B) will provide flush water through hose connections at the Sediment Transfer Pump and at each source tank.
+Existing pumps (DPW-P-IA&B) will provide flush water through hose connections at the Sediment Transfer Pump and at each source tank.
 Post-sediment transfer flush can be performed from these connections in forward and backflush flowpaths.
 In addition, DPW will be supplied for backbumping the SRST bottom nozzle area as well as for forward and backflushing capabilities of the discharge lines and solids handling pumps.
 This will minimize any residual buildup and potential hot spots.